uhcs2320/hwZero/README.md

 # hw0, Minutes of Action.
-Due: soon.
+Due: soon (5 days after your linux accounts are available to you).

 You will create a C++ program that will count the total of minutes, hours, and days mentioned inside of a plain-text file.